mikecann/gatsby_mikecann.co.uk/content/posts/my-first-chrome-extension-post-to-tumblr.md

 [![](https://mikecann.co.uk/wp-content/uploads/2010/10/Shot_002.png "Shot_002")](https://mikecann.co.uk/wp-content/uploads/2010/10/Shot_002.png)

-Mummy wow!
-Im a big boy now!
-I have just published my first Chrome extension.
+Woo!
+I have just published my first Chrome extension :)

 <!-- more -->

-It was really annoying me that when I found a funny cat or some other silly image I would have to go through a whole ball-ache process to get that image on [my Tumblr account](https://mikeysee.tumblr.com).
+It was really annoying me that when I found a funny cat or some other silly image I would have to go through an annoying process to get that image on [my Tumblr account](https://mikeysee.tumblr.com).

-What I really wanted was some right-click-post action going on and wondered why no one had one it yet.
+What I really wanted was some right-click-post action going on and wondered why no one had done one it yet.
 So with an hour or so to spare I whipped this extension up really quick.

 It uses the Chrome 6 Context Menu API so you obviously need to have Chrome 6 to be able to use it.